 11. Visit the Museum of Occupations and Freedom Fights

 Also known as the Museum of Genocide Victims, this museum was opened in 1992 in Vilnius.
-It‘s situated in the building where the KGB operated between 1940-1991.
-The building is the former prison and the place where death sentences were implemented by the regime.
+It‘s situated in the building where the KGB (the Russian secret police) operated between 1940-1991.
+The building is a former prison and the place where death sentences were implemented by the Communist regime.
 Today, it has exhibitions where you can learn about Lithuania’s loss of independence, the Soviet occupation, and the country’s fight for independence.
-Admission is 6 EUR.

 12. Explore Aukštaitija National Park

 North of Vilnius, Aukštaitija National Park is 400 square kilometers (250 square miles) of pine and spruce trees and tons of wildlife (including wild boars).
-The park has lots of rivers and lakes (30 and 100 respectively) and numerous hiking trails.
+The oldest park in the country, it was established in 1974 and has lots of rivers and lakes (30 and 100 respectively) and numerous hiking trails.
 There are also a couple of archaeological sites from the 9th-12th centuries here.
 There’s no fee to enter but there are a few strictly controlled areas that you need a permit to visit or you need to be accompanied by a park employee.

 Lithuania Travel Costs

-Accommodation – Hostel dorms start around 8 EUR per night for a 8-12 bed dorm.
-For a 4-8 bed dorm, expect to pay 12 EUR.
-Free Wi-Fi and self-catering facilities are standard and most of the party hostels run pub crawls, which often includes a free drink.
-For a private room, expect to pay at least 17 EUR per night.
+Accommodation – Hostel dorms start around 13 EUR per night for a 8-12-bed dorm.
+For a 4-8-bed dorm, expect to pay 16 EUR.
+Free Wi-Fi and self-catering facilities are standard and most of the party hostels run pub crawls, which often include a free drink.
+For a private room, expect to pay at least 30 EUR per night.